MAGGIx1404/awwward-rebuild-SOTD--2/README.md

 ### Front End

 The front end of the portfolio was made entirely with plain JavaScript code using ECMAScript 2015+.
-It's also using libraries such as [GSAP](https://greensock.com/), [Locomotive Scroll](https://locomotivemtl.github.io/locomotive-scroll), [Lodash](https://lodash.com/) and [Three.js](https://threejs.org/).
+It's also using libraries such as [GSAP](https://greensock.com/), [Locomotive Scroll](https://locomotivemtl.github.io/locomotive-scroll), [Lodash](https://lodash.com/) and [Three.js](https://threejs.org/). and using [Ajax](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX) for create page transitions.
 To generate our static files that will be uploaded to the environment, we're using [Webpack](https://webpack.js.org/).

 ### Note: